-- April 1 of the year following the year in which you attain age 701⁄2; if you attained age 701⁄2 in or prior to 2019 (those owners born on or prior to June 30, 1949), or - April 1 of the year following the year in which you attain age 72; if you attain age 70 1⁄2 in or after 2020 (those owners born on or after July 1, 1949)
+- April 1 of the year following the year in which you attain age 701⁄2; if you attained age 701⁄2 in or prior to 2019 (those owners born on or prior to June 30, 1949), or - April 1 of the year following the year in which you attain age 72; if you attain age 701⁄2 in or after 2020 (those owners born on or after July 1, 1949); - April 1 of the year following the year in which you attain age 73; if you attain age 72 in or after 2023 (those owners born in or after 1951); or - April 1 of the year following the year in which you attain age 75; if you attain age 73 in or after 2033 (those owners born in or after 1960).

-The year you attain age 701⁄2 or 72, as applicable, is referred to as your "first distribution calendar year".
-Your required minimum distribution for each year, beginning with the calendar year you attain age 701⁄2 or 72, as applicable, is generally based upon the value of your account at the end of the prior year divided by the factor for your age (derived from the IRS Uniform Lifetime Distribution Period Table).
+The year you attain the then effective RMD age (see above) is referred to as your "first distribution calendar year".
+Your required minimum distribution for each year, beginning with the calendar year you attain the then effective RMD age is generally based upon the value of your account at the end of the prior year divided by the factor for your age (derived from the IRS Uniform Lifetime Distribution Period Table).
 This table assumes you have a designated spouse beneficiary exactly 10 years younger than you.
 However, if your spouse is your sole beneficiary and is more than 10 years younger than you, your required minimum distribution for each year is based upon the joint life expectancies of you and your spouse.
 The account balance that is used to determine each year's required minimum distribution amount is the prior year end fair market value (value as of December 31st), adjusted for outstanding rollovers, transfers and recharacterizations (that relate to a conversion or failed conversion made in the prior year).
 You are responsible for notifying the Custodian of any outstanding amounts.

-If the amount distributed during a taxable year is less than the minimum amount required to be distributed, you will be subject to a penalty tax equal to 50% of the difference between the amount distributed and the amount required to be distributed.
+If the amount distributed during a taxable year is less than the minimum amount required to be distributed, you will be subject to a penalty tax equal to 25% of the difference between the amount distributed and the amount required to be distributed, and if the failure is corrected within 2 years following the due date of the distribution, the penalty may be reduced to 10%.
 You are responsible for monitoring this schedule from year to year to make sure that you are withdrawing the required minimum amount.
 If you are subject to a federal penalty tax due to a missed required minimum distribution, you must file IRS Form 5329.